bionic-gpt/bionic-gpt/crates/static-website/content/docs/guides/visual-rag/index.md

-## Visualising RAG
+## Visualising RAG Data

 You will need to setup Jupyter Notebook to run the code below.
-See [Jupyter Notebook setup](jupyter-notebook)
+See [Jupyter Notebook setup](/docs/guides/jupyter)

 The example code below assumes you already have your documents loaded into the bionicGPT database.
 We will create a scatter graph showing the document chunks of data together with the 4 most 'relevant' chunks based on the query you specified.
-At the end we should have a diagram like this
+At the end we should have a diagram like this.
+This can be a useful technique for data scientists to debug RAG settings.

 ![Alt text](vis-rag-scatter-example.png "Scatter example")